 - The Factory Method pattern uses inheritance and relies on a subclass to handle the desired object instantiation.

-This pattern is particularly useful when the client doesn’t know exactly what type to create.
+Advantages: This pattern is particularly useful when the client doesn’t know exactly what type to create.

 - Isolation of concrete classes: The Abstract Factory pattern helps you control the classes of objects that an application creates.
 Because a factory encapsulates the responsibility and the process of creating product objects, it isolates clients from implementation classes.
 Clients manipulate instances through their abstract interfaces.
 Product class names are isolated in the implementation of the concrete factory; they do not appear in client code.